enocknyabuto126/AgriTrack-One/Datasets/README.md

-# Smart Farming Assistant
+# PlantPal

-Welcome to the **Smart Farming Assistant** project!
+Welcome to the **PlantPal** project!
 This innovative solution leverages advanced technologies such as machine learning and deep learning to assist farmers in making data-driven decisions to optimize crop selection, disease management, and farming practices.

 ## Datasets
 To implement the **Smart Crop Recommendation System** and **Plant Disease Identification** features, we provide three essential datasets: